dgraham/json-stream/README.md

 * ruby >= 1.9.2

-## Contact

-Project contact: David Graham <david.malcom.graham@gmail.com>

 ## License

 JSON::Stream is released under the MIT license.
 Check the LICENSE file for details.